vendrhub/vendr-documentation/content/core/2.1.0/umbraco-v9/key-concepts/calculators.md

 * **IOrderLineCalculator** - Responsible for calculating the price / tax rate of a given OrderLine.
 * **IOrderCalculator** - Responsible for calculating the entire Order.

-All Calculator services can be replaced with alternative implementations should you wish to change how Vendr performs it's calculations.
+All Calculator services can be replaced with alternative implementations should you wish to change how Vendr performs its calculations.

 ## Defining a custom Calculator implementation